Get us in your inbox

 • price 2 of 4

-A worker-owned brewery and pub, Democracy Brewing opened (appropriately) on July 4, 2018, and has been a fixture in the neighborhood ever since.
-Wash down their selections of malty, hoppy or light brews with snacks from their full scratch kitchen, including house-smoked wings, poutine, mac & cheese, or steak frites.
-They also offer take-away 32oz growlers for at-home imbibing.
-Aside from brewing, they host community events such as fundraisers, film screenings and live music within their event space.
+A worker-owned brewery and pub, Democracy Brewing opened (appropriately) on July 4, 2018, and has been a popular spot downtown ever since.
+Wash down their selections of malty, hoppy or light brews with snacks from their full-scratch kitchen, including house-smoked wings, poutine, mac ‘n’ cheese and steak frites.
+They also offer take-away, 32-ounce growlers for at-home imbibing.
+Aside from brewing, they host community events such as fundraisers, film screenings and live music.

 Advertising